ajul/pyradox/readme.txt

 * Unicode-default Python.
 This includes the default CPython 3, IronPython, and probably Jython, but NOT the default CPython 2.
 * pyradox.worldmap requires PIL (or Pillow).

 Some scripts are in /scripts/<gamename>.
 Make sure they actually run before using them as a base, though, I tend to break things after a while.
+I suggest looking at recently-edited files.

 Module summary: